If you are adopting a female dog, you may be thinking, “do female dogs get periods?”. They do, but not similar to a human period.

 Now that we have fully understood our furbaby’s estrus cycle and the tips on how to deal with her, there’s no need to wonder: “Do female dogs have periods?
 And what do I do with them?”.
 Knowing our furbaby’s estrus cycle will give us the advantage of managing and helping them while they are on their period.

-Are there any more tips about the dog’s period you want to share with our pet parent community?
+Now that you know the answer to the question “do female dogs get periods?” and how to deal with it, are there any more tips about the dog’s period you want to share with our pet parent community?
 Comment down below!